 - Oops!Something went wrong.Please try again later.

-Flexsteel Industries is not a large company by global standards.
-It has a market capitalization of US$117m, which means it wouldn't have the attention of many institutional investors.
+With a market capitalization of US$103m, Flexsteel Industries is a small cap stock, so it might not be well known by many institutional investors.
 In the chart below, we can see that institutional investors have bought into the company.
-Let's take a closer look to see what the different types of shareholder can tell us about Flexsteel Industries.
+Let's take a closer look to see what the different types of shareholders can tell us about Flexsteel Industries.

 What Does The Institutional Ownership Tell Us About Flexsteel Industries?